FlashForge-C5-Modding-Group/Creator-5-Mods/Basic/Loop Script/README.md

 ### Some Extra information
 Q: Why use a script to launch applications instead of modifying `start.sh` or `app_startup.sh`<br>
-A: Modifying `app_startup.sh` and making it error before it can read USB drives for firmware updates can cause your printer to brick, this fixes that
+A: Modifying `app_startup.sh` and making it error before it can read USB drives for firmware updates can cause your printer to brick, this fixes that.
+On top of that, it makes it extremely easy to recover your scripts AFTER you update, as its only a single line to enable all your mods (other than Klipper config changes).

 Q: How do I make a script for this?<br>
 A: Any script will run if you put it in `/usr/prog/scripts/scripts/` (.sh extension), so make a normal script and upload it there.